jrburke/mvclib-template/README.md

 The [tools/wrap.start](https://github.com/jrburke/mvclib-template/blob/master/tools/wrap.start)
 file shows the implementation used for require and module.exports.
 They are quite small.
-That header is even smaller if the "eval strings" build approach is not used (so the STRINGIFY sections would be removed from wrap.start).
+That file is even smaller if the "eval strings" build approach is not used (so the STRINGIFY sections would be removed from wrap.start).

 The main.js file gives a nice way to list out how the entire structure of